-My love of books came naturally; it is an inheritance from my grandmother, who always told us that “our only wealth was what we had in our heads, what we learned, because all else can be taken away.”
-As a Hungarian, she knew this well, having lived through two World Wars, a revolution, and communist rule.
+My love of books came naturally--an inheritance from my grandmother, who always told us that “our only wealth was what we had in our heads, what we learned, because all else can be taken away.”
+As a Hungarian, she knew this well, having lived through two World Wars, a revolution, and Communist rule.
 I still hear her words and they are my guide in everything I do.

 Although the business side of bookselling was new to me, the incessant drive to have my own store finally bore fruit in 1982.
-I didn’t have a million dollars to invest.
-Still, to me, my bookstore was 2000 square feet of the most magical space in downtown Asheville, and I named her Malaprop’s.
+I didn’t have a million dollars.
+The abandoned state of downtown gave me the chance to invest all my money in inventory, since rent was nearly free.
+We fixed up the basement and turned it into a café.
+My bookstore was 2000 square feet of the most magical space in downtown Asheville, and I named her Malaprop’s.

 I wanted Malaprop’s to be a place where poetry mattered, where a woman’s words were as important as a man’s, where excellence was customary, where good writing had a home, where I could nurture my addiction to literature, and play, enjoy, and entertain people drawn to quality books.

 In our 15th year of business, Malaprop’s relocated to our current location.
 The building had been built by Asheville’s founding fathers, built for their Elks club, a place that women could not enter.
 How could I refuse that kind of redemptive offer?
 Financial assistance from a group of customers enabled us to make the move.
 On moving day, people lined up on the sidewalk to chain-move the boxes of books.
 A man driving by stopped and offered us foldable bookcases.
 Over the years, we have continued to receive the generous encouragement and support of our community; and we make every effort to return their loyalty.